 WHAT IS TNR

-Trap neuter-Return or better known as TNR, is the humane and effective approach for managing stray and feral cats in an area.
+Trap neuter-Return or better known as TNR, is the only humane and effective approach for managing stray and feral cats in an area.
 Now practiced for decades in the US, scientific studies show that TNR programs improve the lives of feral cats, improves their relationships with the people that live near them, and decreases the size of colonies over time.
+Since we started trapping in 2013 we have fixed over 1700 cats all over Marshall County.

-Research has shown, that TNR programs not only stop reproduction, but also improves the cats lives by reducing the stress that is inherent in a breeding colony.
-Fact is, animal control, pounds and many shelters have been removing and killing feral cats for decades with no end in sight.
-With TNR programs available, the senseless killing of cats with zero results needs to come to an end.
+TNR programs not only stop reproduction, but also improves the lives of cats by reducing the stress that is inherent in a breeding colony.
+With TNR programs available, the senseless killing of cats with zero results can come to an end.
 TNR is the solution for these beautiful creatures.

 DID YOU KNOW?